Create a festive hanging with this dog embroidery pattern

 What stitches will I need for the dog embroidery pattern?

-For more tips and tricks for your stitching, try our embroidery stitch library.
+For more tips and tricks for your stitching, try our embroidery stitch library and find more embroidery patterns for free here on Gathered.

 Top tips for stitching your dog embroidery: